ManticoreGamesInc/platform-documentation/src/references/performance_panel.md

 ---
 id: performance_estimation_panel
-name: Performance Estimation Panel
+name: Performance Estimation Window
-title: Performance Estimation Panel
+title: Performance Estimation Window
 tags:
     - Reference
 ---

-# Performance Estimation Panel
+# Performance Estimation Window

-The aim of the Performance Estimation panel is to provide Creators a way to estimate the performance of their game on various computers over the different video settings.
+The aim of the Performance Estimation window is to provide Creators a way to estimate the performance of their game on various computers over the different video settings.

 ![PerformancePanel](../img/getting_started/performance_panel.png){: .center loading="lazy" }